 There is no de minimis exception to this prohibition.
 The Trade Facilitation and Trade Enforcement Act (TFTEA) of 2015 eliminated the consumptive demand exception, which allowed the importation of merchandise produced with forced labor if the goods were not produced in sufficient quantities in the United States to meet demand.

 For companies, forced labor has become a priority issue and an area of substantial risk.
 Companies are facing increased government enforcement actions, intended to protect exploited and abused workers and to prevent prohibited goods produced with forced labor from entering the country.
-Forced labor has recently become the subject of pending bi-partisan legislation, Court of International Trade cases, US Customs and Border Protection (Customs or CBP) rulings, and increased import prohibitions.
+Forced labor has recently become the subject of bi-partisan legislation, a Court of International Trade case, US Customs and Border Protection (Customs or CBP) rulings, and ever increasing Customs scrutiny and detentions.

 Companies are also at risk of public outcry and boycotts if forced labor is discovered in their supply chain.
 Consumers do not want to unwittingly purchase goods produced with forced labor and inadvertently support human rights violators.
+Many companies and industries are the subject of non-governmental organization investigations and forced labor reports that publicly name implicated companies.
 Companies have also been sued by private parties in international court for selling goods allegedly produced with forced labor.

 Companies are now responsible for monitoring the ever-changing government forced labor restrictions and legislation.
 They must assess their entire supply chains for forced labor risks – a difficult task for many companies with deep supply chains that do not have access to their upstream suppliers; establish policies and procedures to eliminate forced labor from the supply chain; and address any forced labor found in the supply chain, which may require the company to shift supply chains.